ryosua/blog/content/blog/how-to-create-a-blog-with-gatsby/index.md

 ## Migrating my Blog

 I decided to give Gatsby a try.
 I do not consider myself a designer and wanted an out of the box solution with a basic template, where I could copy and paste my markdown files.
-Luckily Gatsby has something called "starters" which are Github repos that you can use as a statrting point for your blog.
+Luckily Gatsby has something called "starters" which are Github repos that you can use as a starting point for your blog.
 It is sort of like create react app, but it comes with a basic design and a few example blog posts.

 I found one that I liked, gatsby-starter-blog, and was able to initialize the blog with a simple command: